lightbits/lightbits.github.io/euler2/euler2.markdown

 The problem with the above strategy is that it doesn't address the core issue, which is that Euler angles suck at tracking absolute orientation: any choice of Euler angles will degrade in their ability to express three degrees of freedom *somewhere*, yet we insist on using them anyway.

-In other words, Euler angles are best when kept close to the origin&mdash;combining this insight with the idea of 'switching models', we can maybe think of a less complicated strategy: if Euler angles are no good for absolute orientation, what if we used a rotation matrix?
+Let's step back and consider what we've seen so far.
+First of all, we dropped rotation matrices, in favor of Euler angles, because we couldn't easily express a valid gradient descent direction.
+Meanwhile, we saw that Euler angles are great for that, but they are best when close to zero.

-The reason we dumped that in the first place was that we couldn't easily express a valid 'direction' to move in&mdash;a small incremental rotation.
-Meanwhile we have learned that Euler angles are great for that, but only around the origin.
+On the other hand, rotation matrices are great at tracking absolute orientation; no unintuitive degradation anywhere, we can change the model's zero orientation to any orientation we want, and the Euler  offset behaves exactly the same.

-So here's a way to simplify our strategy:
+Thinking through this you realize that the first strategy was overcomplicated: what if we *continuously* update what we consider to be the zero orientation, and not bother with tracking an offset rotation at all?
+It would work like this:

 1. We start out with the book at the zero orientation (book cover facing us).
 So the Euler angles are zero, and the default orientation `R = identity`.